WUSTL-Biol4220/home/labs/lab_07.md

 BLAST is also available as a [command line tool](https://www.ncbi.nlm.nih.gov/books/NBK279690/), which is useful for scripting.
 The command line tool, however, requires the local installation of a (large!)
 GenBank database to be used effectively.
 Because of that, we'll use the web tool today.

 **Problem 1.** Open the NCBI BLAST [website](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and select the Protein BLAST tool.
-This wil open a new interfact with a tab named `blastp` (i.e. BLAST for proteins) selected.
+This will open a new interfact with a tab named `blastp` (i.e. BLAST for proteins) selected.

 Copy and paste the following amino acid sequence into the first text field, which reads " Enter accession number(s), gi(s), or FASTA sequence(s)".